01 Apr 2013 id2 National Selection boys team: Where are they now? (VIDEOS)

 - Kyle Gruno (D), Upper Saddle River, N.J. – At the age of 15, Gruno transferred to Leicester City F.C. and is a member of the 18-U team, the same level at which he competes for the U.S.

 - Edwin Lara (F/D), San Leandro, Calif. – Lara seems to be angling towards playing with Mexico, as he most recently appeared for the county’s 20-U team in July 2016.
 He is playing for C.F.
 Pachuca’s 17-U team.
+(UPDATE – August 2017: Lara started and played all 90 minutes in a Copa MX game.
+It was his first-team debut.)

 - Anthony Markanich (D), Bourbonnais, Ill. – Markanich is part of the Chicago Fire Academy, playing for the 15/16-Us.